LSanten/leonsanten.info.public/_mms-md/ALL.md

 - [[MMSIcebergDynamics]] - Climate change is only the tip of the iceberg
 - [[MMSIcebergNatureMetaphor]] - A systems graphic for the Iceberg metaphor
 - [[MMSInTheWorks]] - Marbles in the works
-- [[MMSLifeBeforeAgriculturalRevolution]] - Life before the Agricultural Revolution
 - [[MMSLoans]] - The problems around issuing loans (the way banks are allowed to do it)
 - [[MMSMammalWeight-A]] - Visualizing the ratio of wild mammals and enslaved mammals
 - [[MMSMeatStickA]] - A sticker to speak to the innate nature of humans to refrain from causing immense animal suffering
 - [[MMSMusicStorageA]] - storing playlists and artists visually would help browsing, memory, and create a feeling of realtionship to the collection
 - [[MMSNutritionLabeling]] - Envisioning nutrition in grocery stores and on tech products
 - [[MMSOlinSystemsBuilding]] - Examples suitable for visualizing Olin's network
+- [[MMSPanFryingWithNoFumeHood]] - Pan frying without a fume hood is very unhealthy. Even in a large kitchen.
 - [[MMSPhenomenaOfComplexSystems]] - What are the universal phenomena of living systems?
 - [[MMSPhilOfSciA]] - Building blocks for my philosophy of science
 - [[MMSPlantMetaphorDetails]] - Plant metaphors: A framework to visualize organizations for systems thinking